nixrunner/MagneticCalibration/README.md

-# MagneticCalibration
+# Magnetic Calibration
-This is an experimental code for calibrating magnetometers of dornes and UAV's using ellipsoid fitting with least-squares method.
+This is an experimental code for calibrating magnetometers of drones and UAV's using ellipsoid fitting with least-squares method.

+#Compile Instructions
+gcc -I /your/path/MagneticCalibration /your/path/MagneticCalibration/MagneticCalibration.cpp